-Provost Interdisciplinary Seminar Fund: Call for Proposals- June 3 deadline (revised deadline)
+Provost Interdisciplinary Seminar Fund: Call for Proposals- April 14 deadline

-Proposals are now being accepted for the Provost’s Interdisciplinary Seminar Fund (PISF) for FY 2014.
-The fund will provide support for a cross-School, cross-disciplines event to be held on Penn’s campus within a year of the award being issued.
-The event which can be in the form of a symposium, forum, or conference should occur over one to two days and be open to the entire Penn community.
-The event will be focused on a topic of research that draws upon our renowned faculty in Penn’s many Schools, Centers, and Departments and is intended to engage external thought leaders and help set the foundation for future partnerships.
-The PISF funds will be used to stimulate the creation of interdisciplinary discussions and collaborations, particularly those that support the Penn Compact’s emphasis on the integration of knowledge.
+Proposals are now being accepted for the Provost’s Interdisciplinary Seminar Fund (PISF) for FY2015.
+The fund will provide support for a cross-School, cross-disciplinary event to be held on Penn’s campus within a year of the award’s being issued.
+The event – which can be in the form of a symposium, forum, or conference – should occur over one to two days and be open to the entire Penn community.
+It should be focused on a topic of research that draws on faculty expertise across at least two Penn Schools, centers, and departments and is intended to engage external thought leaders and help set the foundation for future partnerships.
+In this way, PISF funds aim to stimulate interdisciplinary discussions and collaborations in support of the Penn Compact 2020’s emphasis on one of the University’s distinguishing strengths: the integration of knowledge.

 Vice Provost for Research Dawn Bonnell, in consultation with a review panel, will award two to three PISF grants per cycle on a competitive basis.
 Applicants can request between $30,000 and $50,000 in support.
 Proposals should include faculty leadership from more than two Schools and must document matching support from institutional and/or external sources.
 The event must also include the participation of Penn graduate or undergraduate students in both organization and delivery.
 A final report must be submitted that outlines the accomplishments of the event, which could include new collaborative endeavors, outreach, publications, and grants.